things to see in chinatown kuala lumpur

 Things to see in Chinatown, Kuala Lumpur

 Petaling Street, with its famous street market, lies in the heart of Chinatown and is one of my recommended things to do in Kuala Lumpur.
-During my stroll around Chinatown, I discovered many more things to see such as a restored alley with gorgeous murals, a repurposed cinema, some excellent cafés and a rooftop bar with stunning views of the Kuala Lumpur skyline.
-Scroll down to read more about my stroll around Kuala Lumpur’s Chinatown.
+During my stroll around Chinatown, I discovered many things to see such as a restored alley with gorgeous murals, a repurposed cinema, some excellent cafés and a rooftop bar with stunning views of the Kuala Lumpur skyline.
+Scroll down to read more about my stroll around Kuala Lumpur’s Chinatown – I’ve included a map below of my Chinatown walking route as well as the places I visited:

 RexKL